DistributedProofreaders/dproofreaders/SETUP/API.md

 ## Rate Limiting

-API requests can be rate limited to help prevent the site from being overwhelemed.
+API requests can be rate limited to help prevent the site from being overwhelmed.
 To use Rate Limiting, you must have the PHP memcached module installed and a local memcached process running and accessible via localhost.
+If rate limiting is enabled and memcached is not accessible, API requests will fail and an error will be logged to `php_errors`.

 Three settings in `configuration.sh` control limiting: